 A high school diploma is usually required for employment.
-Licensing and certification requirements vary by state; they also vary depending on type of employment.
+Licensing and certification requirements vary by state; they also vary depending on the type of employment.
 There are several nationally recognized voluntary professional certifications available.
-The BLS reports that childcare workers can expect job growth of 5% from 2014 to 2024 and that they earned median pay of $20,320 in 2015.
+The BLS reports that childcare workers can expect job growth of 7% from 2016 to 2026 and that they earned median pay of $22,290 in 2017.

 Licensed Practical Nurse